jimbrend/jimbrend/README.md

 Ok this is weird how is this starred already by "Stargazers?:" https://github.com/jimbrend/readme.md/stargazers Strange...

+Anyways,
-Anyways, this is my Readme file on:
+This is my Readme file on:
 GitHub.
 New Line:
 This is my backed up homework and then some, I made my own e-mail and I e-mailed all my high school homework to myself, as much as I could or remembered to.